PulseWaves/PulseWaves/PulseTools/pulse2pulse_README.txt

 ****************************************************************

+Note that for Optech's *.csd files the corresponding *.ndf and *.idx files need to be renamed to have the same base name as the CSD file or the tools will not be able to find them.

 example use:

 >> pulse2pulse.exe -i lidar.pls -gui
+>> pulse2pulse.exe -i lidar.csd -start_at_pulse 10000 -o lidar.pls
 >> pulse2pulse.exe -i lidar.laz -subseq 0 10000 -o lidar.pls
 >> pulse2pulse.exe -i lidar.laz -subseq 0 10000 -o lidar.pls -owvz
 >> pulse2pulse.exe -i lidar.lgc -subseq 0 10000 -o lidar.pls -keep_descriptor 0